2021–22 Tampa Bay Lightning season: October

 On October 4, 2021, the Lightning announced its second round of training camp roster cuts.
 The team cut 13 forwards, 6 defensemen and 3 goaltenders.
 This reduced the roster to 18 forwards, 11 defensemen and 3 goaltenders.

 Later in the day the team announced that it had cut four more players from its training camp roster.
 Gabriel Dumont, Charles Hudon, Sean Day and Darren Raddysh were assigned to the Syracuse Crunch to prepare for the start of the AHL season.
 This further trimmed the roster down to 16 forwards, 9 defensemen and 3 goaltenders.

 On October 8, 2021, the Lightning announced the reduction of the training camp roster by two players.
 Simon Ryfors was assigned to the Syracuse Crunch of the AHL, and Amir Miftakhov was assigned to the Orlando Solar Bears of the ECHL.
 This brought the team's roster down to 15 forwards, 9 defensemen and 2 goaltenders.

-On October 10, 2021, the Lightning placed Alex Barre-Boulet, Fredrik Claesson and Andrej Šustr on waivers for the purpose of assigning them to the Syracuse Crunch.
+On October 10, 2021, the Lightning placed Alex Barre-Boulet, Fredrik Claesson and Andrej Sustr on waivers for the purpose of assigning them to the Syracuse Crunch.

 On October 11, 2021, the Lightning announced the re-signing of head coach Jon Cooper to a 3-year contract extension.
 The contract terms were not released, however, they are believed to be in the same ballpark as Joel Quenneville ($5.5 million per year).

 Later that afternoon the Seattle Kraken claimed Alex Barre-Boulet off of waivers from the Lightning.
 Barre-Boulet skated in 15 games with the team last season.

 The Lightning announced its opening night roster shortly after the waiver claim news broke.
 The forward group consisted of Pierre-Edouard Bellemare, Anthony Cirelli, Ross Colton, Mathieu Joseph, Boris Katchouk, Alex Killorn, Nikita Kucherov, Patrick Maroon, Ondrej Palat, Corey Perry, Brayden Point, Taylor Raddysh, Gemel Smith and Steven Stamkos.
 The defensemen group consisted of Zach Bogosian, Erik Cernak, Cal Foote, Victor Hedman, Ryan McDonagh, Jan Rutta and Mikhail Sergachev.
 The roster was rounded out with goaltenders Andrei Vasilevskiy and Brian Elliott.